 The misuse of drugs (including 'legal highs' and other substances) is not tolerated by MPW because it represents a significant threat to the physical and emotional wellbeing of our students.
 All cases where we have reasonable cause to suspect a student is in possession of or has taken illegal drugs will be investigated.
 Such investigations are likely to involve a drugs test, a search of the student's room and possessions and confiscation of suspicious items found.
 Cases where a student is found to be involved in drug-related activity are likely to result in permanent exclusion and could be referred to the police.
 Illegal drugs (those classified as Class A, B or C) must not be stored, taken, supplied or offered to others anywhere on MPW premises.
-The same applies to prescription drugs not prescribed for you, other psychoactive substances such as "legal highs" and nitrous oxide (laughing gas).
+The same applies to prescription drugs not prescribed for you, other psychoactive substances such as "legal highs".

 Boarders of any age are not permitted to possess or consume alcohol in QGH.
 They are not allowed to have others bring it into QGH for them and they must ensure that any permitted visitor does not consume alcohol within QGH.
 The purchase of alcoholic drink at shops, off-licences or online is not allowed even if the intention is to consume it off-site.
 Boarders aged over 18 may be allowed on Friday or Saturday evenings to visit a local establishment serving alcohol (pub, bar or restaurant) between 7.00pm and 10.00pm if they have the permission of the Vice Principal (Pastoral) to do so, and the student's parents or guardians have given their general consent.
-In such cases, boarders are expected to show self-restraint and drink in moderation: in other words, they must not be inebriated when they return to QGH for curfew.
+In such cases, boarders are expected to show self-restraint and drink in moderation.

-Boarding staff have clear guidelines on dealing with suspected intoxication and will follow guidance from SLT in any case of intoxicated boarders, including provision of medical care, initial investigations, breathalysing procedures and communication with parents.
+Boarding staff have clear guidelines on dealing with suspected intoxication, including provision of medical care, initial investigations, breathalysing procedures and communication with parents.
 Boarders should be aware that the college holds a breathalyser, and that we reserve the right to breathalyse boarders.
 Refusal or inability to provide a suitable sample to a breathalyser is tantamount to an admission of guilt on the part of the boarder.